Televisão: "Televisão"

 "Televisão" was released as the second single by Titãs in 1985.
 It would be later used as the credit music for Beyond Citizen Kane.
 Its chorus refers to someone named Cride - such person did exist; he was Euclides Gomes dos Santos, a close old friend of comedian Ronald Golias.
 Even though the song was released in 1985, it wasn't until 2014 that he met the band personally, when they performed in his hometown São Carlos - he would die in the next year, at the age of 88.

-The song is "a critical view of the screen present in our daily lives in a manner at times suffocating" and it debates the role of television in the one's dumbing down process, though allowing one to notice they're a victim of this process.
+The song is "a critical view of the screen present in our daily lives in a manner at times suffocating" and it debates the role of television in one's dumbing down process, though allowing one to notice one is a victim of this process.

 The song is the opening theme of Tá no Ar, of Rede Globo, since its debut season in 2014.
 From Season 4 on, in 2017, a cover by Lulu Santos was implemented.